 Their 2007 Cabernet Sauvignon Rosé is a lighter style wine of this variety – an excellent patio and pool sipping wine with characteristic strawberry and watermelon notes.
 The 2005 Merlot from their Knights Valley Vineyard is a crowd pleaser.
 Priced affordable, full bodied but nicely balanced it displays plenty of delicious chocolate and cherry flavors.

 Winemaker Ignacio Blancas is also their vineyard manager; he was instrumental in replanting much of their vineyards.
 It is quite common for winemakers to work at a number of wineries throughout there career; not so with Ignacio – he has been at Summers Estate for many years.

 Enjoy sweet wines?
 Their Muscat Canelli is a delicious very sweet wine with stone fruit driven aromas, but it is not syrupy or too viscous.
-It is a light wine and the finish is quick.
+It is a light wine and the finish is clean and quick.
 Some of their wines are made in such low quantities they may not be available for tasting or are only available for purchase at the winery.

 One common thread throughout all of their wines is they are approachable now and are meant to be enjoyed without lengthy cellar aging.

 During slow tasting days combined with nice weather you may sit and taste at the rod iron tables located just outside their indoor tasting room.
-Note that one strip of land next to the winery cannot be used for growing grapes as it is sitting on an aquifer and the land is very high in borax.